Introduction to Project Management

-More recently, this has given way to a project management diamond, with cost, time, scope and quality the four vertices and customer expectations as a central theme (see Figure 2).
-No two customer expectations are the same so you must ask what their expectations are.
+More recently, the project management triangle has given way to a project management diamond - with cost, time, scope and quality as the four vertices and customer expectations as a central theme (see Figure 2).

-A project goes through six phases during its life:
+A project goes through six phases during its lifecycle:

-- Project Initiation: Everything that is needed to set-up the project before work can start.
+- Project Initiation: Everything needed to set up the project before work can start

-- Project Closure: Formal acceptance of the deliverables and disbanding of all the elements that were required to run the project.
+- Project Closure: Formal acceptance of the deliverables and disbanding of all the elements required to run the project

 The role of the project manager is one of great responsibility.
-It is the project manager's job to direct, supervise and control the project from beginning to end.
-Project managers should not carry out project work, managing the project is enough.
-Here are some of the activities that must be undertaken:
+The project manager's job is to direct, supervise and control the project from beginning to end.
+Project managers should not carry out project work - managing the project is enough.
+Here are some of the activities a project manager undertakes:

 - The project manager must define the project, reduce it to a set of manageable tasks, obtain appropriate resources and build a team to perform the work.

-- The project manager must set the final goal for the project and motivate his or her team to complete the project on time.
+- The project manager must set the final goal of the project and motivate the project team to complete the project on time.